 In general, the times and duration of the ESL courses follow the Oakland University schedule of classes and academic calendar.

 ESL Course Descriptions

-These courses cannot be used to satisfy any portion of the University requirement in writing proficiency.
-No more than 16 credits in courses numbered 050-099 may count toward graduation requirements.
+These courses cannot be used to satisfy any portion of the University requirement in writing proficiency or general education course requirements.

 ESL 050: Listening and Speaking I

 To aid students in developing general listening and speaking skills through guided conversational practice.
 Students will be instructed in appropriate conversational techniques and will practice in group discussions.

 Designed to help students develop general-purpose reading skills and strategies.
 Emphasis on vocabulary development to enhance reading facility.

 ESL 052: Writing and Sentence Structure for Academic Purposes I

 Designed for students of ESL to improve basic writing skills.

 To help students develop the necessary listening and speaking skills for an academic environment.
 Focus will be on listening and speaking in a variety of class settings (lecture, seminar, discussion) and will include note-taking and subject comprehension.